astronomer/docs/astro/celery-executor.md

 3. Configure the following settings:

+    - **Worker type**: Choose the amount of resources that each worker will have.
-    - **Max Tasks Per Worker**: The maximum number of tasks that a single worker can run at a time.
+    - **Concurrency**: The maximum number of tasks that a single worker can run at a time.
 If the number of queued and running tasks exceeds this number, a new worker is added to run the remaining tasks.
 This value is equivalent to [worker concurrency](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#worker-concurrency) in Apache Airflow.
 It is 16 by default.
+Note that on Astro Hybrid, this setting is called **Max Tasks per Worker**
     - **Worker Count (Min-Max)**: The minimum and maximum number of workers that can run at a time.
-The number of running workers changes regularly based on **Maximum Tasks per Worker** and the current number of tasks in a queued or running state.
+The number of running workers changes based on **Concurrency** and the current number of tasks in a queued or running state.
 By default, the minimum number of workers is 1 and the maximum is 10.

 4. Click **Update Queue**.